Imprints of octupole collectivity in uranium-238 on relativistic heavy-ion flow observables

 \section{Abstract}

-Some atomic nuclei exhibit ``pear" shapes arising from octupole deformation ($\beta_3$), though direct experimental evidences for such exotic shapes remains scarce.
-Low-energy model studies suggest $^{238}$U may have a modest octupole deformation arising from collective vibrational degrees of freedom, in addition to a large prolate shape.
-We investigated the impact of this modest octupole shape on observables involving triangular flow ($v_3$) in high-energy nuclear collisions.
-Using a hydrodynamic framework, we show $v_3$ and its correlation with mean transverse momentum, $\langle v_3^2 \delta\pT \rangle$, exhibit strong sensitivity to $\beta_3$.
-We found that $\langle v_3^2\rangle$ follows a linear increase with $\beta_3^2$, while $\langle v_3^2 \delta\pT \rangle$ is suppressed in the presence of $\beta_3$.
-Our findings show that the collective-flow-assisted nuclear imaging method in high-energy nuclear collisions, when compared with experimental data, can provide unique constraints on higher-order deformations.
+Some atomic nuclei exhibit enhanced octupole collectivity, reflected in finite reflection-asymmetric multipole correlations rather than necessarily in a rigid static pear-shaped ground state.
+Low-energy studies indicate finite octupole strength in uranium-238, commonly interpreted as soft or vibrational in nature, in addition to its large prolate quadrupole collectivity~\cite{MCGOWAN1994569,KIBEDI:2002wxc}, in addition to its large prolate quadrupole collectivity.
+Here we investigate how such octupole correlations can be encoded in the initial geometry of relativistic heavy-ion collisions and mapped to final-state flow observables.
+Using state-of-the-art hydrodynamic calculations, we demonstrate quantitative sensitivity to octupole-induced features encoded in the initial-state geometry and suggest a modest octupole collectivity in uranium-238, confirmed by the latest high-energy experimental measurements~\cite{STAR:2025elk}.
+These findings provide as a complementary probe of odd-order nuclear collectivity and help constrain quark-gluon plasma initial conditions.

-\textit{Introduction.---} The atomic nucleus, as a strongly interacting many-body system, exhibits a variety of shapes from spherical to super-deformed~\cite{Heyde:2011pgw}.
-Experimental evidence for nuclear deformation is traditionally extracted from low-energy spectroscopic measurements and models of reduced transition probability between low-lying rotational states, less than a few tens of MeVs/nucleon beam energies~\cite{Moller:2015fba}.
-Recent studies have demonstrated that nuclear deformation can be probed in high-energy nuclear collisions by taking advantage of the strong responses of the hydrodynamics collective flow to the shape and size of the initial state~\cite{Jia:2022ozr,Jia:2025wey}.
-This paradigm has been validated through several experimental measurements at the Relativistic Heavy Ion Collider (RHIC)~\cite{STAR:2021mii,STAR:2024wgy} and at the Large Hadron Collider (LHC)~\cite{ALICE:2021gxt,ATLAS:2022dov}, aided by significant theoretical efforts~\cite{Giacalone:2021udy,Bally:2021qys,Jia:2022qgl,Zhao:2022uhl,Ma:2022dbh,Giacalone:2023cet,Giacalone:2023hwk,Ryssens:2023fkv,Lu:2023fqd,Fortier:2024yxs,Zhao:2024lpc, Mantysaari:2024uwn, Duguet:2025hwi}.
+\textit{Introduction.---} The atomic nucleus, as a strongly interacting many-body system, exhibits a variety of shapes from spherical to super-deformed~\cite{Heyde:2011pgw,Verney:2025efj}.
+Nuclear deformation has been traditionally inferred from low-energy spectroscopic measurements and models of reduced transition probability between low-lying rotational states, less than a few tens of MeVs/nucleon beam energies~\cite{Moller:2015fba}.
+More recently, it has been demonstrated that nuclear shapes can also be probed in high-energy nuclear collisions in yoctosecond-scale ($10^{-24}s$) resolution of nucleon spatial distributions by taking advantage of the strong responses of the hydrodynamics collective flow to the shape and size of the initial state~\cite{Jia:2022ozr,Jia:2025wey}.
+This paradigm has been validated by measurements at Relativistic Heavy Ion Collider (RHIC)~\cite{STAR:2021mii,STAR:2024wgy} and at the Large Hadron Collider (LHC)~\cite{ALICE:2021gxt,ATLAS:2022dov}, aided by significant theoretical efforts~\cite{Giacalone:2021udy,Bally:2021qys,Jia:2022qgl,Zhao:2022uhl,Ma:2022dbh,Giacalone:2023cet,Giacalone:2023hwk,Ryssens:2023fkv,Lu:2023fqd,Fortier:2024yxs,Zhao:2024lpc, Mantysaari:2024uwn, Duguet:2025hwi}.